Events, birthdays and anniversaries for 11 March

 1941: The United States Lend-Lease Bill was signed by president Franklin D Roosevelt.
 It enabled Britain to borrow millions of dollars to buy food and arms needed for the Second World War.

-1942: General Douglas MacArthur pulled out of the Philippines as the Japanese advanced, uttering the immortal words: “I shall return.”
+1942: General Douglas MacArthur pulled out of the Philippines as Japanese advanced, uttering the immortal words: “I shall return.”

 1969: Golda Meir became prime minister of Israel after death of Levi Eshkol.
 She resigned in 1974.

 1988: The Bank of England pound note, first introduced on 12 March, 1797, ceased to be legal tender in Britain at midnight.
 When the deadline for returning old notes was reached, it was estimated that some 70 million were still outstanding.

 1989: An East German and his wife died trying to cross the Berlin Wall in a hot air balloon.